aig-upf/universal-pddl-parser-multiagent/README.md

 ### <a name="maze-domain">Maze Domain

 This domain is described in  [[Crosby, Jonsson and Rovatsos, 2014]](#ref-crosby-ecai14).
-In this case, there are two different domain depending on the multiagent notation used:
+In this case, there are two different domains depending on the multiagent notation used:

 * `maze_dom_cal.pddl` for [[Kovacs, 2012]](#ref-kovacs) notation.
 * `maze_dom_cn.pddl` for [[Crosby, Jonsson and Rovatsos, 2014]](#ref-crosby-ecai14) notation.